 SSU has a commitment to graduating students who have the ability to think critically and ethically and can effectively use information technology.
 There is a strong move to develop a global perspective in much of the curriculum to prepare students for the needs of the 21st century workplace.

 The University is comprised of six schools: Arts and Humanities, Business and Economics, Education, Extended & International Education, Social Sciences and Science and Technology.
 Degrees are offered in 46 majors and 47 minors at the bachelor's level and 15 at the master's level.
-The University offers a joint master’s degree in mathematics with San Francisco State University and a joint doctorate in educational leadership with the University of California, Davis.
 There are nine credential programs and eight undergraduate and graduate certificate programs.
 SSU also offers one of the only Wine Business Institutes in the country.

 Sonoma State University is accredited by the Western Association of Schools and Colleges (WASC) and the California State Board of Education.
 The School of Education is accredited at the state and national levels by CCTC and NCATE.
 The School of Business and Economics is accredited by AACSB-International, the Association to Advance Collegiate Schools of Business.
 Many departments and programs are individually accredited.